apitt/gctools_hackathon_2017/readme.md

 ## How do I release code into production?
 In a CI/CD when you change code inside the code repository it triggers a full range of automated tasks.
 If all those tasks pass then the code is released into production.

-# How do I shutdown the system
+# How do I shutdown the system?

+# How do I back up the system?